Wanderer W24

 The Wanderer W24 is a middle market car introduced by Auto Union under the Wanderer brand in 1937.
 The car was powered by a four-cylinder four-stroke engine of 1767 cc driving the rear wheels via a four-speed gear box.
 Claimed maximum power output of four cylinder flathead engine was 42 PS achieved at 3,400 rpm.

 The W24's structural basis was a box frame chassis.
 At the back it employed a swing axle arrangement copied from the popular small cars produced by sister brand DKW of Auto Union.

 At a time when some of the manufacturer's larger models featured a twelve-volt electrical system, the W24 still made do with a six-volt arrangement.
 The car was offered as a four-seater saloon with two or four doors.
 In addition, approximately 300 cabriolet versions were produced.
-Today, few of these cabriolet version survive: those that do are prized by collectors.
+Today, few of these cabriolet versions survive: those that do are prized by collectors.

 By 1940 when the increasing intensity of the war enforced an end to passenger car production, approximately 23,000 Wanderer W24s had been produced.
 A model belonged to Sisir Kumar Bose, the nephew of Indian nationalist Netaji Subhas Chandra Bose.
 Subhas Chandra Bose escaped from home arrest riding this car making his way for Germany.